The purpose of today's lab is to

 - From the above procedures, you know the weight of the original mixture.

-You also know the weight of the ammonium carbonate in the mixture, and the weight of
+You also know the weight of the ammonium chloride in the mixture, and the weight of

 the sand in the mixture.
 Therefore, the amount of sodium chloride is

-the weight of the mixture minus the weight of the ammonium carbonate and the weight
+the weight of the mixture minus the weight of the ammonium chloride and the weight

 OK, let's work through an EXAMPLE (your